London Road Bridge re-opened to traffic on 27th November 2014.

-We are working with Network Rail to replace the existing London Road bridge, which crosses the main Derby to Birmingham Railway line, with a modern single-span bridge.
+The replacement of London Road bridge, which crosses the main Derby to Birmingham Railway line, was carried out in partnership with Network Rail.

-This existing bridge is over 135 years old and is at the end of its design life.
-Due to its age and deteriorated condition it has a weight restriction of 7.5 tonnes which limits traffic in the area.
+This old bridge was over 135 years old and was at the end of its design life.
+Due to its age and deteriorated condition it had a weight restriction of 7.5 tonnes which limits traffic in the area.

-If the existing bridge was left in place more restrictions would be needed in future to keep it open and it would need significant maintenance.
+If the old bridge had been left in place more restrictions would have been needed in future to keep it open and it would need significant maintenance.

-We want to remove the weight restriction to help traffic in the area.
-Once built, the new bridge will open up a key route into the city and improve links to two of Derby’s flagship regeneration schemes, the new Castleward urban village and Nightingale Quarter.
+The new bridge has no weight restriction and has opened up a key route into the city.
+This has improved links to two of Derby’s flagship regeneration schemes, the new Castleward urban village and Nightingale Quarter.